myrahmoun/handbook/kempner_computing_handbook/s9_workshops_and_trainings/optimizing_ml_workflows/optimizing_ml_workflows.md

 ## Workshop Summary

 This workshop demonstrates how to optimize machine learning workflows for efficient, reproducible training on an AI cluster.
-Using TorchVision models, such as AlexNet and ResNet, trained on CIFAR-10 and ImageNet-1k as examples, the workshop walks through the challenges and solutions at each stage of a machine learning pipeline - from environment setup and data management to experiment tracking, model training, evaluation, and deployment.
-A special focus is placed on using Weights & Biases (W&B) for managing experiments and hyperparameter sweeps, as well as implementing checkpointing during training.
+Using [Torchvision models](https://docs.pytorch.org/vision/main/models.html), such as AlexNet and ResNet, trained on [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) and [ImageNet-1k](https://www.image-net.org/index.php) as examples, the workshop walks through the challenges and solutions at each stage of a machine learning pipeline - from environment setup and data management to experiment tracking, model training, evaluation, and deployment.
+A special focus is placed on using [Weights & Biases (W&B)](https://wandb.ai/home) for managing experiments and hyperparameter sweeps, as well as implementing checkpointing during training.

 ### Prerequisites

 - Familiarity with PyTorch
-- Familiarity with HPC, including slurm batch job submission
+- Familiarity with HPC, including SLURM batch job submission
 - Access to the FASRC cluster (Kempner AI cluster access is not necessary)

 ## Workshop Slides